 We have missed our Stay and Pray sessions with our families when they came into school to join their children in liturgy.
 However, we have been delighted to have 'Stay at Home and pray with us' as classes have invited their families to join us via Teams for a live online liturgy.

 This is a lovely time for the children to share how they pray in school during class liturgies with people they care about.
+We have had some really fabulous feedback from our parents about these sessions and the children have loved sharing with their families once again.

 HOLY WEEK: Although our Holy Week remembrance looked different this year, we still came together (at times virtually) to remember the events of this great week.
 Each class held a Palm Sunday liturgy in their classrooms before we joined together (socially distanced of course) to 'Sing Hosanna' as we remembered the joy of Jesus' arrival into Jerusalem.
 Thursday saw the Last Supper liturgies taking place in classrooms.